-For waterbodies covered under the ISWEBE Plan’s bacteria water quality objectives, the 2020-2022 California Integrated Report was the first listing cycle for which fecal coliform no longer considered a valid indicator for assessing support of the REC-1 beneficial use, and fecal coliform LOEs from prior listing cycles were not used to make listing recommendations.
-This same process was used for the 2024 California Integrated ReportAdditionally, past assessments did not distinguish between inland freshwater and inland saline water.
+For waterbodies covered under the ISWEBE Plan’s bacteria water quality objectives, the 2020-2022 California Integrated Report was the first listing cycle for which new fecal coliform data for most waterbodies were no longer considered a valid indicator for assessing support of the REC-1 beneficial use, and fecal coliform LOEs from prior listing cycles were not used to make most listing recommendations.
+This same process was used for the 2024 California Integrated Report.
+However, fecal coliform data may be used when a site-specific water quality objective for fecal coliform applies to a waterbody or when older fecal coliform data were used for a listing decision prior to the 2020-2022 listing cycle and the waterbody decision has not been reassessed.
+Additionally, past assessments did not distinguish between inland freshwater and inland saline water.
 All inland saline water assessments included all indicator bacteria data available (i.e., total coliform, fecal coliform, E. coli, enterococci), gave equal preference to geomean and STV metrics, and used water quality thresholds from various references.
 The updated bacteria objectives in the ISWEBE Plan, adopted in 2019, supersede most other water quality objectives associated with the REC-1 use.

 The 2019 Amendment to the Ocean Plan eliminated the REC-1 threshold for total coliform.
 As a result, no new total coliform data were assessed for REC-1 in ocean waters.
 All past REC-1 LOEs based solely on total coliform were retired.
 Listing recommendations were based on the updated objective for enterococci and the objective for fecal coliform.